Kaiwen-W/mac_setup/vs_code/instructions.md

 - pretty ts errors: makes typescript errors prettier
 - stylelint: linting for CSS
 - vscode-tailwindcss: tailwind CSS intellisense
+- template string converter: converts a "" or '' string into a template string if a ${} is present within the string

 - all ms-python extensions are defaults from VS Code
 - python indent: correct python indentation